team-langbot/conversationally/README.md

 We created an AWS Lambda that acts as the backend for inference calls on each of the three models and is exposed as a single endpoint via API Gateway.
 [Backend Code Repository](https://github.com/team-langbot/project-langbot-webapp) holds the code for this.
 In particular, [index.py](https://github.com/team-langbot/project-langbot-webapp/blob/main/amplify/backend/function/projectlangbotapi/src/index.py) stores the code that orchestrates the model calls and parses the individual responses into the API response shown on the frontend.

 # Web Application
-The code for our amplify based webapp is at [Webapp Code Repository](https://github.com/team-langbot/langbot-ui).
+The code for our amplify based webapp is at [Webapp Code Repository](https://github.com/team-langbot/langbot-ui) with [index.js](https://github.com/team-langbot/langbot-ui/blob/main/src/index.js) as the entry point for the app.

 ## References
 Below are the references we used during our project.